MicrosoftDocs/cpp-docs/docs/standard-library/deque-class.md

 ## <a name="value_type"></a> `value_type`

-A type that represents the data type stored in a deque.
+A type that represents the data type stored in a `deque`.

 ```cpp
 typedef typename Allocator::value_type value_type;